-Brevard College offers the opportunity to individuals who demonstrate, by means other than the normal procedure, their readiness to succeed in college-level study.
+Brevard College offers the opportunity to individuals 25 years of age or above, who demonstrate, by means other than the normal procedure, their readiness to succeed in college-level study.
 These individuals must submit a regular application with all available transcripts.

 Requests for exceptions to regular admissions procedures or standards should be made in writing and submitted to the Vice President for Enrollment Management along with the application.